webpchecker

 Here are four reasons why you may crave carbs, sugars and the solutions so you can finally have a healthy relationship with all foods and your body.

-4 reasons you crave carbs, sugar and what to do about it
+4 Reasons you crave carbs and sugar and what to do about it

-# 1 You crave carbs because you’re not eating enough food (and/or eating when hunger is “gentle”)
+# 1 You crave carbs and sugar because you’re restricting food.

 And guess what it will drive you to eat more?
-Yup, you guessed it – carbohydrates, sugars.
-Why?
-Because carbohydrates give you energy quickly – like kindling on a fire.
+Yup, you guessed it – carbohydrates and sugars.
+Carbohydrates such as sugars give you quick energy but like kindling on a fire, also burn out just a quick.
+So it might feel like just can’t stop eating sugar if you’re stuck in this cycle.

 Have you heard of Neuropeptide Y?